Alex-YuZ/Udiddit-a-social-news-aggregator/README.md

 6. Tip: We can start by running only `SELECT`s to fine-tune your queries, and use a `LIMIT` to avoid large data sets.
 Once we know we have the correct query, we can then run our full `INSERT...SELECT` query.

+## How to Use the Codes
+There are two files included under the folder called `bad-db.sql` and `udiddit_social_news_aggregator.sql`.

+Firstly, running the `bad-db.sql` in the possgres terminal, we can create the original (bad) database schema as well as importing the data.

+Secondly, running the codes in the `udiddit_social_news_aggregator.sql` block by block, we can reconstruct the normalized (new) database schema and migrate the data respectively.